Around 46% of small businesses in the United States don’t track inventory or use a manual method. Now don’t do that.

 Your inventory is your biggest asset and your biggest liability (if you can’t manage it properly).
 In order to make the most out of your inventory, you need to make sure of adopting the right approach toward inventory management.

 Most businesses don’t exactly know whether they need an inventory system to manage their stock.
-And once they figure that out, they face a dilemma of whether they should adopt a perpetual inventory system or a periodic inventory system.
+And once they figure that out, they face a dilemma of whether they should adopt a perpetual inventory system vs periodic inventory system.
 Remember, your inventory system will depend on certain criteria-

 - Nature and scale of your business